 However, what the Fiori Cloud really is, is an online demonstration of Fiori with S/4HANA.
 Upon investigating this, we found something peculiar about Fiori’s Cloud’s speed, which is this article’s topic.

 Once you get into it, it brings up the well-recognized Fiori tiles or squares.

-The Fiori “tiles” is sort of the opposite of the SAPGUI, which is driven by transactions, or by navigating a huge tree structure.
+The Fiori “tiles” are the opposite of the SAPGUI, driven by transactions or navigating a huge tree structure.

 With Fiori, the squares are selected to get into each transaction or screen.
 This demos nicely, but there are questions related to how well this design scales.

 But Fiori has a nice search feature.
 This takes you directly to the item or the right square.